Cinema and Media Arts (CNMA)

 Course Fee: $100.

-Covers all aspects of directing for motion pictures and television.
-Includes emphasis on the hands-on approach of the director’s role and responsibility from learning visual structure, casting and working with actors, pre-production, blocking for the camera and post-production.
-Also covers the director's spiritual preparation and integration into the craft.
+Students will learn directing techniques for film and television.
+The course includes a hands-on approach of understanding visual grammar, casting, working with actors, and blocking for the camera.
+Students will also explore the director's spiritual preparation and integration into the craft.
 Grade Mode: A.

 Prerequisite(s): CNMA 240, CNMA 245.